bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TunnelInclination_2$VkG7ESn3rQ2WJSlegUBN/Documentation.md

-Inclination of tunnel in relation to the DriveDirection
+Inclination of tunnel in relation to the DriveDirection.